NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/All-Profiles/Genomics-Specimen.page.md

 Additional information which can be collected about the circumstances under which as sample was collected, if relevant.
 This include extensions for specialHandling of the sample, e.g. due to high risk of infection, as well as an extension to bodySite to extend the coding to a BodyStructure reference, for more detailed collection of structural information e.g. where tumour morphology and topography need to be collected.

 Where the collector is an Organization, or where the individual is not known, ODS codes MAY be used as identifiers in place of SDS-User-IDs.
 However, if referencing a resource, the PractitionerRole resource SHOULD still be referenced.
 In this case the `PractitionerRole.identifier` and `PractitionerRole.practitioner` reference would not be filled, leaving only the reference to an Organization from `PractitionerRole.organization`.

+**Note on quanitities**

+The Specimen.collection.quantity is the amount of the sample collected at collection time.
+This quantity does not change as the sample is processed.

+The Specimen.container.specimenQuantity is the amount of sample remaining in a container, this is equivalent to GEL 1001 banked volume.
+This value should be updated as the specimen is used.

+If a specimen is split, additional specimen resources SHOULD be created (referencing the parent specimen), with individual container.specimenQuantity values.
 ```json
 "collection": {
         "collector": {